Blog

 Snapchat

-To measure success in Snapchat, track the open rates (which show the percentage of your audience that engaged with your post), and then track screenshot rates.
+To measure Snapchat success, track open rates (which show the percentage of your audience that engaged with your post) and screenshot rates.
 Since posts disappear after a few seconds, if someone screenshots your posts, you know they want to remember it for later.
 You can also track anonymized customer demographics.

-Implement the four c's: creativity, consistency, connectivity, and customer
+4. Focus on the four c's: creativity, consistency, connection, and customers

-• Be creative and original in your social media posts to stand out from your competition.
+• Creativity.
+Be creative and original in your social media posts to stand out from competitors.

-• Consistency is key.
-Once you have someone like a post or follow you on social media, give them a reason to keep looking with frequent posts of photos, updates, and promos.
-Also, maintain a consistent brand voice, tone, and image across your social channels.
+• Consistency.
+Once someone likes your post or follows you on social media, give them a reason to stay by consistently sharing photos, updates, and promotions.
+Be sure to maintain your brand voice, tone, and image across all social channels as well.

-• Connectivity is essential for showing that you are relevant to all types of customers.
-Along with reaching out to potential customers and regulars, connect with other restaurants and foodie influencers within your neighborhood or niche.
+• Connection.
+Along with reaching out to potential customers and regulars, connect with and engage other businesses in your neighborhood, food writers at local or national publications, and influencers within your niche.

-• Finally, it's crucial that you know your customer base to effectively target your social media campaigns and promos.
-Many social media applications offer very detailed analytics of fan demographics, and the more advanced features allow you to target very specific audiences.
+• Customers.
+Finally, it's crucial that you know your customer base inside and out — this way, you can create targeted social media campaigns and promos.
+Many social media platforms offer very detailed analytics of follower demographics, and the more advanced advertising features allow you to target very specific audiences.

 Author